brsr/antitile/docs/conway.rst

 or face centers) divided into two triangles: the counts of vertices of each degree, faces of each degree, and edges would be the same no matter which faces was chosen, but the operators would be different.
+With this construction, it is possible (with a sufficiently large g) to create arbitrarily large sets of operators with the same invariants.

 Chirality
 ---------